Skip to main content

 · One min read

-Update on this post, with the update to wireplumber v0.5 lua configuration files are not supported anymore.
+This is an update on this post, on wireplumber v0.5 lua configuration files are not supported anymore.
 To switch channels on v0.5 you have to create the following file

 .config/wireplumber/wireplumber.conf.d/51-change-channels.conf